mrdandelion6/Learn-to-Code/topics/cyber-security/notes.md

 ### red hat 7.2

-for my notes, i will be using a very old red hat 7.2 machine. specifically, we are using: rh72 2.4.7-10. we will be using this machine to learn about cybersecurity. you can find a zip for the vm in `cyber-security/VMs/RH72BufferOverruns
+for my notes, various different VMs. there is a pdf `VMs.pdf` that has the information of where to get the VMs and the login information. if you do not see this pdf, i might have removed it due to authorship reasons.

-for the VM we are using, the command to `ssh` into it can be found in `jots.md`, but i add it here as well:
+for example, for RH72BufferOveruns, the command to `ssh` into it can be found in `jots.md` and `VMs.pdf` but i add it here as well:
 ```
 ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 -c 3des-cbc hacker@10.10.10.12
 ```